scylladb/scylladb/.github/ISSUE_TEMPLATE/20-performance-issue.md

 ---
-name: "🏃 Scylla Performance are not what I expected"
+name: "🏃 Scylla Performance is not what I expected"
 about: Use this template for reporting a suspected performance issue.
 labels: performance
 ---